 This section provides answers to common questions about Naltrexone (Vivitrol) medication.
 See the bottom of this page for references and links.
 When using any information presented here, please include a backlink to the page and reference where applicable.

-Naltrexone in Vivitrol (Naltrexone for extended-release injectable suspension) is used to treat alcohol and opioid dependence.
-Vivitrol is an extended-release formulation of Naltrexone which when administered orally or via injection has proven effective to prevent relapse, reduce cravings, and substance use urges in the early stages of recovery.
+Naltrexone in Vivitrol (Naltrexone for extended-release injectable suspension) is used to treat alcohol dependence and prevent relapse to opioid dependence, after opioid detoxification.
+Vivitrol is an extended-release formulation of Naltrexone which when administered orally or via injection has proven effective to prevent relapse, reduce cravings, and substance use urges in the early stages of addiction recovery.
 It is currently the only approved medication for opioid dependence which is not a controlled substance.

 Table of Contents

 Naltrexone is an FDA-approved medication most commonly prescribed for treating alcohol dependency disorders as part of medication-assisted treatment (MAT).
 The medication also can be used to treat opioid use disorders.
 For effective drug addiction treatment use of Vivitrol, a Naltrexone medication prescribed at New Horizons Medical, after the detoxification, the injections could produce similar effects for some patients as Buprenorphine-Naloxone medications.

 Vivitrol is non-addictive and cannot lead to physical dependence.
 It utilizes an opioid blocker which can greatly reduce the risks of both Alcohol and Opioids Use Disorders.
 There are numerous benefits to using Naltrexone/Vivitrol for Alcohol and Opioid Abuse Treatment:

 - not a narcotic

 - requires detox if using opioids

 Who is it for?